MaxMiet/Projects/README.md

 # Projects
 Personal Projects

-Personal projects from my past, any and all future projects that arent under contract will be uploaded to this repo
+Projects from my past, any and all future projects that arent under contract will be uploaded to this repo